NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 > Then she returned to her people, carrying him [Jesus].
 They said ˹in shock˺, “O Mary!
 You have certainly done a horrible thing!
 O  sister of Aaron!
 Your father was not an indecent man, nor was your mother unchaste.”

+Surah 66:12

+> Mary, daughter of Imran.

+See also Surah 3:35-36.

-Mary the mother of Jesus lived in first century Judaea/Galilee.
-Mariam the sister of Aaron lived about 1500 years before her in Egypt/Sinai.
-Allah does not know that these are two different people.
+- Mary the mother of Jesus lived Judaea/Galilee.
+- Mariam the sister of Aaron and daughter of Imran (Amram) lived in Egypt/Sinai.
+- Mary lived ca 1st century B.C./A.D.
+- Mariam lived ca 1400-1500 B.C. one and a half millenium earlier.
+- Mary was of the tribe of Judah.
+- Mariam was of the tribe of Levi.
+- Mary's father was probably named Joachim.
+- Mariam father was named Amram.

+These are two totally different people, and the author of the Quran is so ignorant that he mixes them up and thinks they're the same people.

 ## Pharao ordered Haman to build the Tower of Babel {#pharao-haman-tower}